Soft modes in hot QCD matter: Magnetic equation of state and the critical region

 associated with the quark flavour $q$, where \mbox{$\int_x = \int_0^{1/T}\!{\rm d}\tau\!\int\! {\rm d}^3x$} is the Euclidean spacetime integral and $\Omega$ is the grand potential at finite temperature~$T$ over the spacetime volume $ V/T$.

-In order to investigate the chiral properties of QCD, only the dependence on the light quark mass matters.
+In order to investigate the chiral properties of QCD, only the dependence on the light quark mass, $m_l$, matters.
 We therefore keep the strange quark mass fixed at its physical value.
 The relevant magnetic equation of state is then given by the light quark condensate $\Delta_{l}(m_l)$.
 Conventionally, the magnetic equation of state is defined with the universal scaling function $f_G(z)$ through the relation $\Delta_{l}/m_l = m_l^{1/\delta} f_G(z)$.
-Here, $z=t\, m_l^{-1/\beta\delta}$ is the scaling variable and $t= (T-T_c)/T_c$ is the reduced temperature.
-For the magnetic equation of state, we are only interested in the peak position of the magnetic susceptibility, and hence the difference between $\Delta_{l}/m_l$ and $f_G$ is irrelevant.
+Here, $z=(T-T_c)\, m_l^{-1/\beta\delta}/T_c$ is the scaling variable.
 The chiral properties of the magnetic equation of state are encoded in the magnetic susceptibility,

-and in the following we define the pseudocritical temperature through the peak location of $\chi_M(T)$.
-In the critical region, the pseudo-critical temperature $T_{\rm pc}$ should behave as
+We define the pseudocritical temperature through the peak location of $\chi_M(T)$.

-where $T_c$ is the critical temperature in the chiral limit, $m_l = 0$, and in the exponent $p$ is given by $p= 2/\beta\delta$. \Cref{eq:Tpc} follows from the fact that in the critical region all universal quantities can be expressed as functions of a single scaling variable $z$.
-We used in \labelcref{eq:Tpc}, that the relation between the current quark mass and the pion mass is $m_l \sim m_\pi^2$, in accordance with the Gell-Mann--Oakes--Renner relation.
-The mean-field values for these exponents are $\beta_{\rm MF} = 1/2$ and $\delta_{\rm MF} = 3$, and their exact values for the three-dimensional (3$d$) $O(4)$ universality class are $\beta = 0.387$, $\delta = 4.792$, and $\theta_H=0.307$, with the latter being the sub-leading magnetic scaling exponent, see \cite{DePolsi:2020pjk} and references therein.
-Interestingly, in the 3$d$ $O(4)$ critical region, $T_{\rm pc}$ would scale almost linearly with $m_\pi$ since $p = 1.079$.

-A crucial advantage of the present RG setup is the fact that we can directly exploit critical scaling to accurately determine the critical exponents of the chiral phase transition.
-As shown in \cite{Mitter:2014wpa, Braun:2014ata, Rennecke:2015eba, Cyrol:2017ewj, Fu:2019hdw}, gluons and most hadrons decouple from the system in the infrared.
-This also includes the $\eta^\prime$ meson, as $U(1)_A$ is maximally broken in our setup.
-In addition, fermions always have thermal mass, so we are left with critical modes and Goldstone bosons as effective degrees of freedom as far as the phase transition is concerned.
-We therefore find a second-order transition for vanishing light quark masses.
-Moreover, the set of RG flow equations can be reduced analytically to that of a 3$d$ $O(4)$ model in the scaling regime.
-The corresponding equations can be found in~\cite{Fu:2019hdw}.
-Note that this is in line with predictions from low-energy models, see, e.g., \cite{Pisarski:1983ms, Berges:1997eu, Schaefer:2004en, Fukushima:2008wg, Braun:2011sct, Resch:2017vjs}.